flokoe/bash-hackers-wiki/docs/commands/builtin/shift.md

     command shift 2\>/dev/null; then echo \"\$1\"; else echo \"no args\"; fi; }; f\'

-no args \</code\> While, POSIX requires this behavior, it isn\'t very obvious and some shells don\'t do it correctly.
+no args \</code\> While, POSIX requires this behavior, it isn't very obvious and some shells don't do it correctly.
 To work around this, you can use something like:

 \<code\> \$ mksh -c \'f() { if ! \${1+false} && shift; then echo